Jump to Past Projects

 Publication Publication

-This project is in collaboration & sponsored by The Hong Kong University of Science and Technology under the HKUST MIT Research Alliance Consortium
+This project is in collaboration & sponsored by under the

 Allows us to identify sequences of financial transactions around partnerships that accomplish the same economic purpose with differences in tax consequence.
 By applying a robust co-optimization and artificial intelligence modeling approach, it learns observables that indicate the presence of non-compliant behavior.